 If your motherboard supports voltage changes, you may have a broader range of RAM to choose from, but when in doubt, select RAM that follows the restrictions of your motherboard.
 Some RAM protocols also come in low voltage or ultra-low voltage options to give you more choices.

-You may have heard the term prefetching as a computer science term before.
+You may have already heard the term prefetching as a computer science term.
 However, where RAM is concerned, the word “prefetch” refers to Prefetch Architecture.
 RAM with a prefetch buffer size of 2n will access memory two times faster than SDRAM, which has a prefetch buffer size of 1n (or one unit of data).

 Essentially, when SDRAM reads data, it reads one unit of data at a time.
 However, DDR1 RAM, which has a prefetch buffer of 2n, reads two units of data at a time.
 The RAM is reading two units of data that are adjacent to each other because it assumes that the CPU will need that data.
-In practice, this is very often the case.
+Practically, this is usually the case.

 As such, DDR4 RAM operates eight times faster than SDRAM, since it has a prefetch buffer of 8n.
 DDR5 RAM, on the other hand, has the potential to be sixteen times faster than SDRAM.
 DDR3 RAM operates under the same prefetch buffer as DDR4 RAM.